 At Temple Beth El, we feel that it is a privilege to work with individuals who are interested in becoming Jews-by-choice.
 Through the years, we have developed a program to welcome individuals interested in learning about Judaism and to celebrate a formal integration into the community and a formal commitment to the covenant of Israel.

 Study is one of the most important parts of the conversion process (called gerut).
-Therefore, Temple Beth El is pleased to offer a 15-week course taught by the clergy and other experts in the community.
+Therefore, Temple Beth El is pleased to offer an 18-week course taught by the clergy and other experts in the community.
 The course of study covers topics such as holidays, customs, life-cycle events, values, theology, prayers and rituals, Jewish texts, history, and Hebrew.
-There is an expectation that one will complete weekly journal entries and periodic assignments.
+There is an expectation that one will complete readings and reflections in advance of each session.
 At the end of the course, there will be a comprehensive short-answer review given to those individuals who are pursuing conversion.

 Introduction to Judaism is open to Jews and non-Jews alike.
 Often, a Jewish partner, friend, or family member will choose to accompany the prospective convert to the classes.
 This class is also useful for non-Jews who do not intend to convert but are interested in learning more about Judaism or for people born and raised as Jews but who feel as though they never received a solid Jewish education.
 All are welcome.

 Those who choose to convert will have regular meetings with one of Temple Beth El’s rabbis to discuss issues raised in class as well as personal thoughts and challenges one may experience during the process.
 Issues sometimes include understanding particular concepts, dealing with one’s family of origin, and feelings a person might have during holidays such as Christmas and Easter.